awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 + Use the new Amazon Redshift console when working with preview tracks\.
 For example, when you create a cluster to use with preview features\.
 + You can't switch a cluster from one preview track to another\.
 + You can't switch a cluster to a preview track from a current or trailing track\.
++ You can't switch a cluster from a preview track to a current or trailing track\.
 + You can't restore from a snapshot created from a different preview track\.
 + You can only use the preview track when creating a new cluster, or when restoring from a snapshot\.
 + You can't restore from a snapshot created from a different preview track, or with a cluster maintenance version later than the preview track cluster version\.
 For example, when you restore a cluster to a preview track, you can only use a snapshot created from an earlier cluster maintenance version than that of the preview track\.